ca-ros/divvy-bikeshare/data wrangling/README.md

 <h2 align = "center">Trips table</h2>

 The process of cleaning station names and station IDs in trips table, by verifying and matching the data available in Google Maps and Stations table.
+In this process we will be using Excel and macros to record and easily repeat the process.

 We need to import the **Stations** table to serve as a reference for our cleaning proces.
 But, before importing the file we need to make some changes:

+### Preparation

 Steps:
 1. **Open Excel**: *Under Data* > *Get & Transform Data* > *Get Data* > *From File* > *From Text/CSV* > locate and import [Divvy_Bicycle_Stations.csv](https://github.com/ca-ros/divvy-bikeshare/blob/master/data%20wrangling/csv%20files/stations_raw/Divvy_Bicycle_Stations.csv).
 Under *Data Type Detection* select *Do not detect data types* and click **Load**.
 Delete **Sheet1**.